anakic/querystorm-docs/docs/Querying/Databases.md

 ### Securing credentials

 Connection strings can contain sensitive data i.e. database credentials.
-It's usually not a good idea for developers to share their database credentials with end users.
-This is an important consideration when sharing the workbook itself or when building and sharing your own [Excel/SQL functions](../../Custom%20Excel%20functions/Functions%20via%20SQL).
+It's usually not a good idea for developers to leave their database credentials inside scripts that are shared with end users.
+This is an important consideration when sharing the workbook itself or when building and sharing custom [Excel SQL Functions](../../Functions/Functions_via_SQL).

 For this reason, connection strings can be **templated**.
 Instead of the actual username and password, the developer puts placeholders inside the connection string.